procf/colloids-setup/01-Accessing-Discovery.md

 You already have created a Github account to access this guide.
 Git is a version management tool, especially useful for tracking changes you make to the HOOMD-blue sourcecode and for collaborating with others.

-If you need help using Github setting up command-line Git, you can check out the separate [Github Guide](https://github.com/procf/getting-started/blob/main/github-guide.md) in the PRO-CF getting-started repository.
+If you need help using Github setting up command-line Git, you can check out the separate [Github Guide](https://github.com/procf/getting-started/blob/main/github-guide.md) in the getting-started repository.

 The steps for using Git on Discovery are the same as setting up git on your computer, but **since Discovery runs Linux, you will need to use the Linux commands to link to GitHub.**